kaplayjs/kaplay/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address at support@kaplayjs.com, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official e-mail address that ends with @kaplayjs.com, posting via an official social media account, talking in discord, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at support@kaplayjs.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at support@kaplayjs.com, or #support in the Discord,
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the